CONNECTING FOR FELLOWSHIP

 Our OCF Directory page is arranged by state and country (List, Grid, or Map view).
 The Directory entries list the roles of our volunteers (Local Leader, Contact, Hospitality Home, etc.), their contact information, and often the day, time, and unique details of the specific location.
 The OCF Directory is your first stop to connect you with a person, group, or Hospitality Home wherever you go.

 Don’t miss the opportunity to stay encouraged and connected during a TDY/TAD, deployment, or PCS.
 Your spiritual health and resilience are bolstered by connecting with the larger OCF body.
 Not only will it benefit your spiritual growth, but it should also benefit the OCF believers with whom you connect.
 (They list themselves with the hope God will use them, so it is a HUGE blessing when you reach out.)
-Use email, text, or video to introduce yourself or others.
-A video call might help speed up the sense of being welcome before you arrive.
+Use email, text, or video to introduce yourself to others in order to help speed up the sense of welcome before you arrive.

 BECOMING VISIBLE (BE FINDABLE)